Iblouse/Proactive-churn-prevention/blog_post.md

 | **Statistics** | Uncertainty quantification, calibration, uplift estimation |
 | **Experiment Design** | A/B testing, measurement, guardrails, learning loops |

-The value comes from how these tools **work together** to deliver retention outcomes—not from reporting a high AUC.
+The value comes from how these tools **work together** to deliver retention outcomes, not from reporting a high AUC.

 ### Who Uses This System